gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 71 --> fulfilled that famous prophecy of Merlin Ambrosius: "In the beginning he shall yield to unruly passions,
 but in the end he shall mount to heaven."

-## Chapter XXVII: Sudden discord between the kings.
+## Chapter XXVII: Sudden discord between the kings

 Notwithstanding, however, this wonderful unanimity, a sudden and unlooked-for discord broke out between the kings, and, what was worse, between the earl and his father, through the devices of the old